Equity in E. Carver Co. Schools

 Find the contact for your school’s Intercultural Specialist HERE.

 The equity coordinator supports the districtwide equity work including coordinating development of the equity framework, oversight of the work of the intercultural specialists, and serving as a support and resource to building and district leadership.
-You can find the contact information for our equity coordinator at the bottom of this page.

 District Equity Leadership